Introduction #

 By default, ANU students own their intellectual property (IP) as outlined in the ANU Procedure - Student intellectual property The default position in the agreement is consistent with the ANU Procedure.

+As the project is completed for course credit, the students will own their Assessable Work (that is any materials or works that a student creates in connection with their Project which is required for examination of assessment).
 An option exists for students to assign the Project IP (that is any intellectual property that a student creates in connection with their project that is not required for examination or assessment) to the project host.
-This option can be discussed with the course convener.
+A licence options is also available.
+These options can be discussed with the course convener.

 Confidential Information #